Indigenous & Global Health Research Group

 “By developing culturally appropriate tools and implementing sustainable interventions, we hope to impact the prevalence of chronic disease.”

 Plan, Approach & Philosophy

-Our plan is to be the go to place in the world for Aboriginal and new-Immigrant health, nutrition and lifestyle research, and intervention programming to address chronic disease prevention.
+Our plan is to be the go to place for Indigenous and new Canadian health, nutrition, and lifestyle research, and intervention programming to address community health concerns and prevent chronic disease.

-Our approach is to work with and within the communities, groups and neighborhoods to empower people to choose, plan and implement their own path to healthy living.
+Our approach is to work with and within communities, groups and neighbourhoods to empower people to choose, plan, and implement culturally safe and relevant paths to health and wellness.

-Our philosophy is a bottom up approach, when communities, groups and neighborhoods have ownership of programs, success and sustainability follows.
+Our philosophy is a collaborative approach in which communities, groups and, neighborhoods have full ownership of research findings and programs and then success and sustainability follow.

 Links & Partners:

 Alberta Centre for Child, Family and Community Research (ACCFCR)

 Alberta Health-Public Health& Wellness Branch, Health Services Division

 Aboriginal Initiatives, Alberta Aboriginal Relations